Zakat is one of the five major pillars of Islam that every Muslim needs to fulfill. Zakat is a charity, but who is entitled to receive it?

 1. Lone Traveller

 Zakat can be given to people left alone in a foreign country and without money to eat or survive.
 You can also give it to the refugees living in your country (Only those who need the money and facing an adamant time.)

 This can be given to the people fighting in the path of Allah, by fighting means, who are preaching FREE QURAN and spreading knowledge for free.
 You can donate.

 People who are under the burden of a loan and can’t get away with it, you can donate to them to help them pay off their debts.
 But make sure that the money they borrowed is utilized for Halal purposes.

 You can use this money to free any slaves or captives.

 5. Newly Accepted Muslims

-if someone accepted Islam and is needy, then he or she is entitled to receive the money.
+If someone accepts Islam and is needy, then he or she is entitled to receive the money.

-There are many Non-Governmental Organizations who accept Zakats, if you trust the organization and believe that your money will be received by a valid person then there is no harm in giving it away to these NGOs.
+There are many Non-Governmental Organizations that accept Zakats.
+If you trust the organization and believe that your money will be received by a valid person, then there is no harm in giving it away to these NGOs.

-Masakin means extremely poor, who have no source of income and they barely eat thrice a day.
+Masakin means extremely poor, who have no income source and barely eat a day thrice.
 They are highly entitled to receive the money.